JoseCarvalho1026/NIS_and_NFS_Configuration/Server_Configuration.md

 ff02::3 ip6-allhosts
 ```

-◻️ Update and upgrade your server `apt update && apt upgrade` ❓ In case of doubt, the "&&" serves as an "and", as an example the previous code is to update "and" upgrade;
+◻️ Update and upgrade your server `apt update -y && apt upgrade -y` ❓ In case of doubt, the "&&" serves as an "and", as an example the previous code is to update "and" upgrade;

 ◻️ After doing the update and upgrade, NFS will be installed `apt install nfs-kernel-server`;

-◻️ After the installation you will create a folder where you will contain your users, for example: `mkdir /var/homes`;
+◻️ After the installation you will create a folder where you will contain your users, for example: `mkdir /mnt/user`;

-◻️ `nano /etc/exports` Add the following line at the end of the document `/var/homes *(rw,sync,no_subtree_check,no_root_squash)`
+◻️ `nano /etc/exports` Add the following line at the end of the document `/mnt/user *(rw,sync,no_subtree_check,no_root_squash)`

 ```
 # /etc/exports: the access control list for filesystems which may be exported